Parsely/python-nlp-slides/index.rst

 Meta Information
 ----------------

 **Me**: I've been using Python for 10 years.
 I use Python full-time, and have for the last 3 years.

-I'm the founder/principal at `Aleph Point`_, an agile software engineering consulting and training firm.
-I'm co-founder/CTO of Parse.ly_, a tech startup in the digital media space.
+**Startup**: I'm co-founder/CTO of Parse.ly_, a tech startup in the digital media space.

 **E-mail me**: andrew@parsely.com